isc-projects/stork/SECURITY.md

 ## Further reading

-The **Past advisories** for Stork can be found on the KB: https://kb.isc.org/docs On the left hand panel, see the `Security Advisiories` in the `Kea DHCP` section.
+The **Past advisories** for Stork can be found on the KB: https://kb.isc.org/docs On the left hand panel, see the `Security Advisiories` in the `Stork` section.